anujmit/hello-world/README.md

 # hello-world
 this is my first repo.
 I am learning GIT.
-GIT is LIT.
+GIT is LIT!